July 07, 2021

 Does your workplace stimulate your creative thoughts and ideas?

 All these questions point towards the pertinent need for a creative space at tech companies.
-To understand the need for creative spaces at work, we need to understand the three major components that are the driving force behind creativity at any organization: individuals, environment, and their symbiosis.
+To understand the need for creative spaces at work, we need to understand the three major components that are the driving force behind creativity in any organization: individuals, the environment, and their symbiosis.

 Therefore, tech companies have now started to invest in their creative folks by providing them with state-of-the-art tools and technologies, along with an environment where they can be mentally, emotionally, and physically free to allow them to thrive.